matter-labs/zksync-era/prover/prover_fri/README.md

 4. Run the verification key [workflow](https://github.com/matter-labs/zksync-era/actions/workflows/fri-vk-generator.yaml) against the PR to generate the verification key and finalization hints for the new circuit.
-5. Only once the above verification key workflow is successful, start the setup-data generation(cpu, gpu setup data generation can be done in parallel), this step is important, since the setup data requires the new VK, we need to wait for it to finish.
+5. Only once the above verification key workflow is successful, start the setup-data generation(CPU, GPU setup data generation can be done in parallel), this step is important, since the setup data requires the new VK, we need to wait for it to finish.
-6. Run the cpu setup data generation [workflow](https://github.com/matter-labs/zksync-era/actions/workflows/fri-setup-data-generator.yml) against the PR to generate the cpu setup data.
+6. Run the CPU setup data generation [workflow](https://github.com/matter-labs/zksync-era/actions/workflows/fri-setup-data-generator.yml) against the PR to generate the CPU setup data.
-7. Run the gpu setup data generation [workflow](https://github.com/matter-labs/zksync-era/actions/workflows/fri-gpu-setup-data-generator.yml) against the PR to generate the gpu setup data.
+7. Run the GPU setup data generation [workflow](https://github.com/matter-labs/zksync-era/actions/workflows/fri-gpu-setup-data-generator.yml) against the PR to generate the GPU setup data.
 8. Once the setup data generation workflows are successful, update the PR with `setup_keys_id` id in [build-docker-from-tag.yml](../../.github/workflows/build-docker-from-tag.yml) and in [build-prover-fri-gpu-gar.yml](https://github.com/matter-labs/zksync-era/blob/main/.github/workflows/build-prover-fri-gpu-gar.yml),